Essential Statistics#

 You can also reuse the same noisy count estimate to estimate several means on different columns.

-# release and create mean column
+>>> # release and create mean column

-If the dataset size is an invariant (bounded-DP), then only the sums need to be released, so we recommend using .dp.mean
+If the dataset size is an invariant (bounded-DP), then only the sums

-.
-Specify this data invariant in the margin: public_info="lengths"
+data invariant in the margin: invariant="lengths"

 .